bsmith3711/CPA-License/README.md

-# CPA-License
+# CPA-and-Degree

-In this repo you can find a photo of my CPA license!
+In this repo you can find a photo of my CPA license and Masters of Science in Finance degree!